 The oxygen in approx' 16 m3 of air is needed to burn one kg of well-seasoned wood in your stove.
 That's about half of the air in an average room (3.5m x 3.5m x 3m).

 In older houses, which tend to be draughty, government regulations advise that no extra ventilation is required in wood-burning stoves of 5kW or less.

 For stoves with a greater heat rating, you need an air vent with a 5.5cm² surface area for every 1 kW above 5 kW

 In houses built after 2008 (more airtight so less draughty) the ventilation requirements are based on the 'air permeability test' which measures 'uncontrolled ventilation' (a technical term for draughtiness).

 A test for this will have been carried out and you should have been given the results when you bought the house.
 To find out more about air permeability testing you can visit the NHBC FAQs here

-Regardless of the fact that 90% + of UK homes installing a Wood Burning Stove of 5Kw or less legally do not require a vent, The Home Fire Shop advise that for safety issues you install a vent of at least 10cm² in any room where you are using a Wood Burning Stove.
+The Home Fire Shop advises, for safety issues, that you install a vent of at least 10cm² in any room where you are using a Wood Burning Stove.
 Read Less

 More about flueing